Joaohnt27/JBotInvest/README.md

 ---
 # 1️⃣ Create the bot at Telegram:
 1. At telegram, search for user: @BotFather;
-2. Send the command: /newbot;
+2. Send the command: ```/newbot```
-3. Choose one name and @username exclusive (ex:@JBotInvest_bot);
+3. Choose one name and a unique @username (ex:@JBotInvest_bot);
-4. BotFather will awnser you with a message that contains your API's token, at this format: ``` 1234567890:ABCDefGhIJKlmNoPQrstUVwxyZ ```
+4. BotFather will reply with an API token, like this: ``` 1234567890:ABCDefGhIJKlmNoPQrstUVwxyZ ```
-5. Copy this token (he will be used in code).
+5. Copy this token (you will use it later in your code).

 # 2️⃣ Get the chat ID:
-1. Send any message to your new bot (ex: Hi!);
+1. Send any message to your new bot (Example: Hi!);
-2. Open your browser at this URL: https://api.telegram.org/botYOUR_TOKEN/getUpdates
+2. Open this URL in your browser: https://api.telegram.org/botYOUR_TOKEN/getUpdates
    - (Change "YOUR_TOKEN" for that you copy from BotFather)
-3. At the JSON's awnser, seach for something like this:
+3. In the JSON's response, look for something like:
    ```bash
    "chat": { "id": 123456789, "first_name": "João", ... }
    ```
    This number is your CHAT_ID.

-# 3️⃣ Define environment variables at Windowns PowerShell:
+# 3️⃣ Set environment variables (Windowns PowerShell):
 Avoid insert the token directly at your code (for security reasons).
 At PowerShell, execute:
 ```bash
 setx BOT_TOKEN "1234567890:ABCDefGhIJKlmNoPQrstUVwxyZ"
 setx CHAT_ID "123456789"
 ```
-Close and open the terminal to apply.
+Then restart the terminal to apply.
 You can check with:
 ```bash
 echo $env:BOT_TOKEN